kansasraptor/lauras-lists/README.md

 - Review document spec to determine what needs to be on the page
 - Use figma to create a wireframe of the finished project
+- If you're struggling with Figma, just draw your wireframe

 ### Tuesday